-Business Problem Framing and Solution Design for Business Analytics and AI:
+Business Problem Framing for Business Analytics and AI:

 The S.P.O.T.© Framework Workshop